dogweather/forkful/content/en/java/dates-and-times/comparing-two-dates.md

   \ or is the same as another.
 Programmers do this to handle scheduling, deadlines,\u2026"
 lastmod: '2024-03-13T22:44:59.983231-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates means finding out if one date comes before, after, or\
-  \ is the same as another.
-Programmers do this to handle scheduling, deadlines,\u2026"
+summary: Comparing two dates means finding out if one date comes before, after, or is the same as another.
 title: Comparing two dates
 weight: 27
 ---